Address

 Anesthesia Safety

-IV sedation is a very safe and predictable option in healthy patients when administered by an experienced clinician with proper training and accepted protocol.
-The patient is continually monitored during anesthesia, and emergency equipment is kept on hand.
+The most common form of anesthesia requested and offered at Kazemi Oral Surgery and Dental Implants is IV sedation which helps patients be asleep for common oral surgery procedures.
+IV sedation is a very safe and predictable option for healthy patients.
+During IV sedation, patient takes a short nap while all physiological functions are intact.
+It is different than general anesthesia which is provided in hospital setting.
+Dr. H. Ryan Kazemi is a board-certified oral and maxillofacial surgeon with hospital training in anesthesia.
+We follow strict anesthesia guidelines to assure total safety of anesthesia for every patient. .
+The patient is continually monitored with pulse oximeter, heart rate, EKG, Blood pressure, and Capnography during anesthesia and emergency equipment is kept on hand.
 The medications used have a long history of safety and are short-acting.
-Anesthesia is also safe in patients with respiratory problems or cardiovascular disease, providing that precautions are taken.
-To avoid possible airway compromise, patients with severe upper respiratory concerns, such as a severe cold with stuffy nose and productive cough, are advised to postpone the surgery until they feel better.
+Anesthesia is also safe In patients with respiratory problems or cardiovascular disease, providing that precautions are taken.
+To avoid possible airway compromise, patients with severe upper respiratory concerns, such as severe cold with stuffy nose and productive cough are advised to postpone the surgery until they feel better.

-Our facility is equipped with emergency equipment and medications, and the entire team is trained to manage any possible complications quickly and properly.
-The surgeon is CPR and ACLS certified and can effectively and quickly manage any complications that might arise.
+Our facility is equipped with emergency equipment and medications and the entire team is trained to manage any possible complications quickly and properly.
+The surgeon is CPR and ACLS certified and can effectively and quickly manage any complications that may arise.
+Our facility is licensed by State of Maryland to provide IV sedation anesthesia.
 Suburban Hospital is in close proximity in the event additional assistance is required.

 Nitrous Oxide Sedation: